 A destination wedding does have its challenges, but what wedding doesn’t?
 The best way to navigate the planning process is by having open communication and knowing as much about your location as possible.
 Venue staff are extremely helpful in giving you details about what they offer and what you need to have done prior to your special day.
 Have a plan and ensure all your guests are aware of your plan.
 Lastly, remember this is a time to have fun, so have it.

-For more information on destination weddings or to have us plan your next adventure, please complete our questionnaire.
+For more information on a destination wedding or to have us plan your next adventure, please contact us.